aarnold45/Project--1/README.md

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
-1.Install Docker.io and pip3

-2.Increases VM memory
+•Installs docker.io, pip3, and the docker module.

+•Increases the virtual memory for the virtual machine we will use to run the ELK server

-3.Download and Configure elk docker container
+•Download and Configure elk docker container

-4.Sets Published Ports

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.